1. PURPOSE AND SCOPE

 We process the following types of information that may not be personal data on its own but may become personal data when combined with other information we hold.
 We process this for the legitimate interest of preventing and detecting piracy of our software.

 To prevent and detect piracy of our software, we process certain information that we do not consider to be your personal data alone but which may become your personal data when it is combined with other information we collect.
 The information we process includes the IP address and MAC address of your computer equipment; the MAC address of WiFi access points that are in range of your computer equipment; the email domain of the owner of your computer equipment; and an approximate location for your computer equipment.
 We also share the MAC addresses of nearby WiFi access points with Google who will then process this information and provide us with an approximate location for your equipment.

 Where we process your personal data so you can’t be identified any more

 We may anonymise and aggregate any of the personal data we hold (so that it does not identify you).
 We may use anonymised and aggregated information for purposes that include testing our IT systems, research, data analysis, improving our Website, developing new products and services or improving our existing portfolio.

 6. SOURCES WE COLLECT YOUR PERSONAL DATA FROM

 We collect personal data from a range of different sources but primarily directly from you.
 We collect personal data by the following means:

-• Our Websites & products: when you create an account on one of our Websites and when you use or visit the Websites or download or use our products.
+• Our Website & products: when you create an account on one of our Website and when you use or visit the Website or download or use our products.

-• Publicly available sources: we make use of public records including your company website, industry publications, industry news websites, LinkedIn and professional listings.
+• Publicly available sources: we make use of public records including your company website, industry publications, industry news Website, LinkedIn and professional listings.

 • Government, public authorities and regulators: may provide us with information about you where they are required to do so by law or where you have contacted them.